Gov. Wolf signs smoke alarm bill; created after fatal daycare fire - NewsBreak

 (WJET/WFXP/ YourErie.com ) — Governor Tom Wolf has signed a bill created in the wake of a deadly Erie fire.

-Senate Bill 563 was introduced by State Senator Dan Laughlin after the daycare fire that killed five children in Erie.Pennsylvania law changes definition of a veteran
+Senate Bill 563 was introduced by State Senator Dan Laughlin after the daycare fire that killed five children in Erie.Smoke alarm bill on Gov. Wolf’s desk in wake of 2019 fatal daycare fire

 That fire happened in August 2019.